Inigo Group Tax Strategy

 1. Introduction

-The publication of this tax strategy (“the Group Tax Strategy”) by Inigo Limited, the ultimate parent of Inigo Group (“the Group” or “Inigo”), fulfils obligations prescribed by paragraph 16(2) of Schedule 19 of the Finance Act 2016 enacted in the United Kingdom which requires Inigo Limited to publish the tax strategy on behalf of all its group of companies.
-This tax strategies applies to the year ended 31 December 2023.
+The Inigo group of companies (“the Group” or “Inigo”) provides specialty insurance and reinsurance coverage, transacted at Lloyd’s of London.
+The publication of the Group’s tax strategy (“the Tax Strategy”) by Inigo Limited, the ultimate parent of the Group, fulfils obligations prescribed by paragraph 16(2) of Schedule 19 of the Finance Act 2016 enacted in the United Kingdom.
+Inigo Limited is required to publish the Tax Strategy on behalf of all its group of companies.

 The Group is domiciled in the UK and operates via several different legal entities.
-The Inigo group of companies covered by this tax strategy includes Inigo Limited, Inigo Corporate Member Limited, Inigo Managing Agent Limited and Redbudbridge Limited.

-1. Approach of the Group to risk management and governance arrangements in relation to UK taxation
+2. Approach of the Group to risk management and governance arrangements in relation to UK taxation

-Responsibility for the Group’s tax strategy ultimately rests with the Group Board of Directors, supported by the Group Audit Committee in reviewing and monitoring material tax issues and judgements.
-Day-to-day responsibility for tax risk management, governance and managing the tax affairs of Inigo group of companies is delegated to the Group Chief Financial Officer (“Group CFO”).
+Responsibility for the Group’s tax strategy ultimately rests with the Inigo Limited Board of Directors, supported by the Group Audit Committee in reviewing and monitoring material tax issues and judgements.
+The Internal Audit function provides an independent review of the risk management process.
+The Group Risk & Investment Committee is responsible for ensuring that the financial and non-financial risks are being effectively managed.
+Day-to-day responsibility for tax risk management, governance and managing the tax affairs of the Group is delegated to the Group Chief Financial Officer (“Group CFO”).

 The management of tax risk focuses on: